rgbstudios/rgbstudios.github.io/src/routes/(rgb)/blog/typography-guide/+page.md

 <img src="/img/blog/posts/typography_neo_grotesque.jpg" alt="neo grotesque typefaces">

-**Grotesque / Neo-grotesque**
+#### Grotesque / Neo-grotesque

-Grotesque and Neo-grotesque typefaces have an aesthetic considered irregular and unusual, especially at the time, therefore resulting in the name.
-Despite the name, there are many great grotesque typefaces.
+Grotesque and Neo-grotesque typefaces have an aesthetic considered irregular and unusual at the time and were the first sans serifs, hence the name, "grotesque."
+Despite the name, there are many great Grotesque and Neo-grotesque typefaces.
 These fonts are sans serifs and usually have a small contrast and the same cap height and ascender height.
 Neo-grotesque fonts came later and evolved minimal and simple letterforms with uniform strokes and straight terminals.
 Notably, Grotesque fonts have a "double story" lowercase "g" and Neo-grotesque fonts have a "single story" lowercase "g."
 Neo-grotesque fonts also have tight apertures (notable, lowercase "a" and "e"), which may hinder readability, while Grotesque fonts have open apertures.
 However, Neo-grotesque fonts are otherwise considered more readable, and were developed later in the 20th century in order to be neutral and legible, therefore a lot of the "personality" of Grotesque fonts were removed.

 Example: [Work Sans](https://fonts.google.com/specimen/Work+Sans) (grotesque) [Roboto](https://fonts.google.com/specimen/Roboto) (grotesque)